elastiflow/ElastiFlow-Tools/docker_install/readme.md

 Password: `elastic`

 #### 7) Install ElastiFlow dashboards:

-[Download](https://github.com/elastiflow/elastiflow_for_elasticsearch/blob/master/kibana/flow/kibana-8.2.x-flow-codex.ndjson) this dashboard to your local machine.
+1) Download this [dashboards file](https://github.com/elastiflow/elastiflow_for_elasticsearch/blob/master/kibana/flow/kibana-8.2.x-flow-codex.ndjson) to your local machine.

-Log in to Kibana
+2) Log in to Kibana

-If given the choice, click "Explore on my own"
+3) If given the choice, click "Explore on my own"

-Do a global search (at the top) for "Saved Objects".
+4) Do a global search (at the top) for "Saved Objects".
 Select it

-Browse for and upload the ndjson file you downloaded.
+5) Browse for and upload the ndjson file you downloaded.
 Choose "import" and "overwrite".

 #### 8) Send Netflow
 Send Netflow to IP_of_your_host 9995.
 Refer to your hardware vendor for documentation on how to configure netflow export.

-#### 9) Visualize netflow
+#### 9) Visualize Netflow
 In Kibana, do a global search (at the top) for the dashboard "ElastiFlow (flow): Overview" and open it.
 It may be a few minutes for flow records to populate as the system waits for flow templates to arrive.

 ## Notes